 Basic conversation can be in some cases the highlight of a seniors day.
-The moment you see a smile, a strong interested reaction, or laughter is when you start to feel your purpose and how your new client may benefit from your caregiver services
+The moment you see a smile, a strong interested reaction, or laughter is when you start to feel your purpose and how your new client will benefit from your caregiver services.

 Not to worry if the first 1-2 minutes feels like an absolute eternity while out of your comfort zone, but to a senior they are usually excited, and so happy to have someone to talk to.
-It takes time like anything but stick with it and you will both grow, and learn together.
+It takes time like anything but stick with it and you will both grow, and get to know one another.

 Another way to connect with a senior client is to become familiar with their current living environment.
 See where things are placed and perhaps ask a few questions about items in the room or house that might be of special importance such as photographs, wall hangings, decorations, pets etc.

 During your first few visits try to refrain from touching or moving anything personal.
 Ask if you can do anything to help out, say reach something high or low, retrieve something from a different room or level in home or residence.
 Sometimes things get misplaced and this might just be your chance to demonstrate your usefulness.
 What you consider a small action might seem like a huge task to a senior.
 A good example of this would be the TV lost the cable signal and with a few adjustments on the remote the TV is back in working order.